huodoushigemi/wc-flow-layout/README.md

 # Flow Layout Wc

-high performance flow-layout written using web components

-`flow-layout-wc` is a high performance flow layout component written using `web-component`
+The `flow-layout-wc` is a high performance flow layout component written using `web-component`

 It can support running in various frameworks, such as `React` and `Vue`